GoogleCloudPlatform/compute-image-import/cli_tools/README.md

 ### OVF Image Import

-The `gce_ovf_import` tool imports a virtual appliance in OVF format created in VMware environments to a Google Compute Engine VM or a Google Compute Engine machine image.
+The `gce_ovf_import` tool imports a virtual appliance in OVF format to a Google Compute Engine VM or a Google Compute Engine machine image.

 ### VM Image Export